Health & Safety questions

 How many first aiders do I need?

 First aid regulations require employers to provide adequate and appropriate first-aid equipment, facilities and people.
-What is adequate and appropriate will depend on your individual circumstances, so you should assess what your first needs are.
-Smaller, low-level hazards may need only the minimum provision for first aid where as larger; more hazardous environments may require a greater provision.
+What is adequate and appropriate will depend on your circumstances, so you should assess your first aid needs.
+Smaller, low-level hazards may need only the minimum provision, where as larger; more hazardous environments may require a greater provision.
 As a minimum you should provide a first aid kit, an appointed person to take charge of first-aid arrangements and information for the employees about first-aid arrangements.